Malaysia–North Korea relations: Assassination of Kim Jong-nam in Malaysia

 On 13 February 2017, Kim Jong-nam, Kim Jong-un's half-brother, was killed in Malaysia in a presumed assassination.
 This resulted in a rapid escalation of tensions.

 The Malaysian authorities conducted an autopsy which resulted in opposition from North Korea.
 The North Korean government said that it will oppose any results of the findings, claiming that it was conducted on its citizen without their permission, and that they will take the issue to the International Court of Justice (ICJ).
 It also accused Malaysia of colluding with its enemies.
 The Malaysian side argued that any such incidents happening on a country's soil are subject to that country's laws, and stressed the need to find the cause of death and confirm the identity of the deceased.
-After North Korean ambassador Kang Chol's comments, he was summoned by the Malaysian Foreign affairs ministry on 20 February, while the Malaysian ambassador to North Korea had also been recalled.
+After North Korean ambassador Kang Chol's comments, he was summoned by the Malaysian Foreign Affairs Ministry on 20 February, while the Malaysian ambassador to North Korea had also been recalled.

 Following the revelation that Kim's death was the result of the VX nerve agent, a nerve agent classified as a weapon of mass destruction by the United Nations Security Council Resolution 687 and outlawed by the Chemical Weapons Convention of 1993, Malaysia threatened the expulsion of the North Korean ambassador to Malaysia, referring to his claims of collusion as "delusional".
 The North Korean government then dispatched a high-level delegation to Malaysia.

 Beginning on 6 March, Malaysia cancelled the visa-free entry for North Koreans, citing "security issues" following the murder incident.
 On 4 March, the North Korean ambassador Kang Chol was declared a persona non grata and expelled for the next 48 hours, to which North Korea reacted in kind.
-North Korean authorities also reacted on 7 March by forbidding all Malaysian citizens in North Korea from entering and leaving the country.
-Malaysian authorities retaliated by forbidding North Korean citizens from entering and leaving Malaysia.
+North Korean authorities also reacted on 7 March by forbidding all Malaysian citizens in North Korea from entering or leaving the country.
+Malaysian authorities retaliated by forbidding North Korean citizens from entering or leaving Malaysia.